astrotime/timenomad_app/collections/_posts/2019-07-05-gemstones-jewellery-sacred-geometry-circle.md

 ## Pink Opal — caring and healing

-In the domain of healing powers, pink opal gemstone is an undeniable source of caring and enveloping energies that facilitate recuperation and literally envelop its wearer with a soothing milky-pink cloud of its aura.
+In the domain of healing powers, pink opal gemstone is an undeniable source of caring and enveloping energies that facilitate recuperation and infuse its wearer with a soothing milky-pink cloud of its aura.
 Outside of healing domain, pink opal necklace adds its sophisticated and elegant appeal and enhances the beauty of feminine nature.

 <div class="container post-pullout-box dark">
   <div class="row">